lks-ai/anynode/README.md

 - Saving the generated functions in your workflows
 - Multiple Inputs and outputs
 - RAG based function storage and semantic search across comfy modules (not a pipe dream)
+- Persistent data storage in the AnyNode (functions store extra data for iterative processing or persistent memory)

 ## If you're still here
 Let's enjoy some stuff I made while up all night!